Teaching across boundaries

 Of course it all depends on what we mean by ‘flirting’.
 A standard definition is to ‘behave as though attracted to or trying to attract someone’.
 Of course this can be innocent, and I don’t doubt that the professor in question had no improper intent.
 But the relationship of teacher and student, even in higher education, is not one of equals, or one between people with an equivalent ability to manage boundaries between what is and what is not appropriate.
 Of course the teacher should engage the interest of the student, and using skills of personal engagement is part of that.
 But that is not flirting.

 I am sure that the professor was not stepping beyond the acceptable boundaries.
-But his response does not suggest that these boundaries are as clearly understood as perhaps they should be.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But his response does not suggest that these boundaries are as clearly understood as perhaps they should be.higher education comment below, or link to this permanent URL from your own site.